Table of Contents

-Type in Milan in the form field, and you’ll probably leave from Milano Centrale.
-There is an occasional intercity train that goes direct to Rapallo, or you can change in Genova.
+Type Milan in the form field, and you’ll leave from Milano Centrale.
+An occasional intercity train goes directly to Rapallo, or you can change in Genova.
 You can buy an e-ticket without creating an account, and you usually have to tell the train conductor the PNR code of your booking.

 Buy a ticket from the self-service machine (they have instructions in English) or the counter.
 You must remember to validate the ticket (get a time printed on it) in the machines on the platform before you board.

-The regional trains are really cheap.
-From Rapallo, you can get to Santa Margherita Ligure (3 minutes away) and Camogli (8 minutes) quickly by train.
-To get from Rapallo to the Cinque Terre, you can take the train to any of the five villages.
+The regional trains are cheap.
+From Rapallo, you can quickly get to Santa Margherita Ligure (3 minutes away) and Camogli (8 minutes) by train.
+You can take the train to any of the five villages to get from Rapallo to the Cinque Terre.

-You can take the bus although it will take a long time and isn’t very convenient with large luggage.
-You would need to take the airport bus (volabus) to the end of the line at Brignole Station.
-Then a bus from very nearby Piazza Verde to Recco, then another bus to Rapallo.
+You can take the bus although it will take a long time and could be more convenient with large luggage.
+You must take the airport bus (volabus) to the end of the line at Brignole Station.
+Then a bus from nearby Piazza Verde to Recco, then another bus to Rapallo.

-From July through September there are some ferries to Cinque Terre.
+From July through September, there are some ferries to Cinque Terre.
 See the Tigullio Ferry Schedule.
-There’s also a taxi boat service in the harbour.
+The harbour also has a taxi boat service.

 The distance from Genova airport to Rapallo is 38 mins (32.4 km) via A12/E80.

-There are so many amazing places to visit which sometimes we can’t get to with our motorhome or local transport, so we often hire a car for a few days to explore more.
+There are so many unique places to visit which sometimes we can’t get to with our motorhome or local transport, so we often hire a car for a few days to explore more.